-Pharmacists represent the third largest health professional group in the U.S. With a Bachelor degree in Pharmacy (B Pharm), some pharmacists work in non-patient care settings as well (e.g., teaching, research, and administration).
+Pharmacists represent the third largest health professional group in the U.S. With a Bachelor’s degree in Pharmacy (B Pharm), some pharmacists work in non-patient care settings as well (e.g., teaching, research, and administration).

-The subject of pharmacy has evolved as a multidisciplinary curriculum with the emergence of the concept of “global healthcare”.
-The growth of patient care responsibilities has created the need to study pharmacy programs to research disease process, acquire Pharmacotherapy knowledge and to improve patient monitoring skills.
+The subject of pharmacy has evolved as a multidisciplinary curriculum with the emergence of the concept of “global healthcare.”
+The growth of patient care responsibilities has created the need to study pharmacy programs to research disease processes, acquire Pharmacotherapy knowledge, and improve patient monitoring skills.

-Not surprisingly, this growth generated a demand for pharmacists in hospitals and clinics, as well as in retail, government, and academic settings.
-Because growth of the workforce had not kept pace with the demand for services – due in part to the lack of growth in educational opportunities for many years – a nationwide pharmacist shortage developed in the late 1990s.
+Not surprisingly, this growth generated a demand for pharmacists in hospitals and clinics, as well as in retail, government, and academic settings because the growth of the workforce had not kept pace with the demand for services – due in part to the lack of growth in educational opportunities for many years – a nationwide pharmacist shortage developed in the late 1990s.

 No matter where in the country a young pharmacist wanted to settle down, the number of jobs available far exceeded the number of people qualified to fill them.